MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-wwan_nr_serving_cells_info.md

 ### -field NRARFCN

-Thr Absolute Radio Frequency Channel Number of the serving cells.
+The Absolute Radio Frequency Channel Number of the serving cells.
 The range is 0 to 3279165.
 Use 0xffffffff when the information is not available.

 ### -field TAC